samirdarouich/MDSetup/README.md

 # In that case, provide one initial structure for each temperature & pressure state.
 # If the simulation should start from an initial configuration, provide an empty list.
 initial_systems = [ "/home/st/st_st/st_ac137577/workspace/software/pyLMP/example/butane_hexane/md_thermo/temp_343_pres_4/build/system.data" ]

-# Define if there is already a force field file
-ff_file = ""

 # Provide kwargs that should be passed into the input template directly
 input_kwargs = {  }